tanksdude/tanks-game/tanks-game/docs/list-of-powers.md

 * Tank modifiers: half shooting cooldown
 * Bullet modifiers: half speed

 Multishot, but all the bullets face the same way.
-Inspiration came from my very first implementation of cannon points, where Multishot did that.
+Inspiration came from my very first implementation of tank shooting with cannon points, where Multishot did that.
 The error was quickly rectified but the memory lived on, so I made this.

 ## [DEV] "Ancient" MegaDeath